sharifinjf/Trajectory-Prediction-MLP/README.md

-Blue: Represents the past trajectory of the object
+Blue: Represents the past trajectory of the object <br>

-Green: Indicates the ground truth path the object followed
+Green: Indicates the ground truth path the object followed<br>

-Red: Shows the predicted future trajectory based on the model
+Red: Shows the predicted future trajectory based on the model<br>

 # Trajectory Prediction Project
 ## Overview